niladrigithub/8051-robotic-arm-project/README.md

 ## Acknowledgments

-Big credits to Microcontroller and Embedded Systems workshops held in Lovely Professional University.
+Big credits to Microcontroller and Embedded Systems workshops held in [Lovely Professional University](https://www.lpu.in)